ugursogukpinar/VHCreator/README.md

 - -h HELP

 - -cf This define your server virtual hosts configuration file path to add virtual host.
-In first use you have to define it then it will be used on other sessions.
+In first use you have to define it then it will use on other sessions.

 - -ho With this option , you can add given <servername> to operating system hosts file